 Automatic fire extinguishers

 Automatic fire extinguishers are used to fight transport fires (engine compartments of boats or large vehicles, or in industrial use, such as in generator or computer rooms).
-They are automatic, easy to recharge.
+They are automatic, and easy to recharge.
 Once they detect heat, Automatic fire extinguishers immediately act.
 They are suitable for Class A, B, C, and electrical fires and contain dry powder or clean inert gases as the extinguishing agent.

 Selection of Fire Extinguisher

 To select a fire extinguisher, one needs to identify the fire class.
 Knowing the reason or origin of the fire hazard can be helpful in determining the fire class.
-The chart in Fig. 2 will be helpful in deciding specific fire extinguisher type selection.
+The chart in Fig. 2 will be helpful in deciding a specific fire extinguisher type selection.
 If the fire hazard contains a mix of fire classes, it is important to select an extinguisher that can control all of the hazards present.
 The manufacturers provide the rating for the extinguisher and that is specified on the product label affixed to the extinguisher.
 The main factors that should be considered while selecting a fire extinguisher are:

 - Fire Extinguishers of certain fire hazard types may not be effective against fires of a different hazard class.
 Even, it may increase the fire severity if not selected carefully.